Study requirements for Family Tax Benefit (FTB) children aged 16 years or over 007-07040060

 - boarding to attend school

-Child Support cases
+Child Support cases – child turning 18

-If the customer does not apply to have the child support case extended before the child turns 18 years of age, the child support case will be ended and the customer will only be entitled to the base rate of FTB Part A for the child from the child's 18th birthday.
+If the child support payee does not obtain an extension to the child support assessment before the child turns 18, the customer will only be entitled to the base rate of FTB Part A for the child from the child's 18th birthday.

 Exemptions and Adjusted Study Load

 Temporary exemptions can be granted for up to 12 months.
-Where an exemption is granted this will be reviewed prior to the exemption end date to reassess the child against the study requirements.
+Where an exemption is granted, this will be reviewed prior to the exemption end date to reassess the child against the study requirements.

 Note: if a child chooses to study part-time and work part-time this would not be an approved adjusted study load.